 Morella Rd, Mosman

-Kids can scooter and ride around with great beachfront views.
-There is a shaded playground right next to the beach along with picnic shelters and BBQs to make a day of it.
+Kids can scoot and ride around with great views of the beachfront.
+There is a shaded playground right next to the beach, along with picnic shelters and BBQS to make a day of it.

 3. North Brightmore Reserve, Cremorne